Outdoor cooking

 29 May 2024

-Minimal or super-accessorized, traditional or hi-tech, outdoor cooking are the desire of everyone who owns a garden or terrace.
+Minimal or super-accessorized, traditional or hi-tech, outdoor kitchens are the desire of all those who own a garden or a terrace.

-Outdoor kitchens, are often the desire of those who have the availability of outdoor space.
-Garden, terrace, but also a balcony of the right size, are sometimes perfect for making an outdoor kitchen.
+Outdoor kitchens are often the desire of those who have outdoor spaces available.
+Garden, terrace but also a balcony of the right size, are sometimes perfect for creating an outdoor kitchen.

-Totally open air and full optional, outdoor cooking today are well designed to envy nothing of indoor models.
+Completely open-air atmosphere e full optional, le outdoor cooking Today they are well designed to be as good as indoor models.

-The traditional corner intended for the classic garden barbecue, today is revolutionized, designer, with advanced technologies that make the garden or terrace livable at any time of the year.
+The traditional corner intended for the classic garden barbecue, today is revolutionized, by design, with advanced technologies that make the garden or terrace livable at any time of the year.

-The garden, terrace and/or balcony are valuable aids to our physical and mental health.
-Research conducted by the University of Ferrara, highlights the benefits that sunlight has on the human body.
+The garden, terrace and/or balcony are precious aids for our physical and mental health.
+A research conducted by the University of Ferrara, highlights the benefits that sunlight has on the human organism.

-The sun’s rays stimulate certain brain regions by producing serotonin and endorphins, hormones of happiness.
+Sun rays stimulate certain brain regions, producing serotonin and endorphins, the hormones of happiness.

-Besides the sun’s rays, also contributing to our well-being are plants.
-Whether it is a vegetable garden in the backyard, or simple plants on the balcony, being in contact with nature allows us to feel better not only physically, but also emotionally.
+In addition to the sun's rays, plants also contribute to our well-being.
+Whether it's a vegetable garden in the garden, or simple plants on the balcony, being in contact with nature allows us to feel better not only physically, but also emotionally.

-The Japanese practice shinrin-yoku ( which literally translates to “bathing in the woods”) states that, immersion in nature reduces blood pressure, stress and promotes creativity.
+The Japanese practice forest bathing (which literally translates to “forest bathing”) states that immersion in nature reduces blood pressure, stress and promotes creativity.

-In fact, not surprisingly, many public buildings (hospitals, churches, universities) include green spaces.
+It is no coincidence, in fact, that many public buildings (hospitals, churches, universities) include green spaces.

-In addition, an open space adjacent to the home, allows one to share everything listed so far, with friends, thus also fostering moments of outdoor collectivity.
+Furthermore, an open space adjacent to the house allows you to share everything listed so far with friends, thus also promoting moments of outdoor community.

 Space and functionality

-Assessing well the space available for making an outdoor cooking is, clearly, crucial.
-Large spaces are not necessary; for a basic solution with a cooking area and sink, about 120 cm is required.
+Carefully evaluate the space available to create a outdoor cooking is, clearly, fundamental.
+Large spaces are not necessary, for a basic solution with cooking area and sink, about 120 cm are needed.

-But, should the available space allow it, it is good to think about he fundamental and well-connected elements for a respectable outdoor kitchen.
+But, if the space available allows it, it is a good idea to think about the fundamental and well-connected elements for a respectable outdoor kitchen.

 1. Cooking area